 How Much Time at Work did You Miss?

 Many people find that the lost wages that come along with a serious accident can cause just as much financial impact as their medical costs.
 Whiplash can prove incredibly painful.

 If you work in a highly active workplace, where you need to do heavy lifting or repetitive motions, you may find that whiplash prevents you from taking care of those job tasks.
 Even sitting behind a desk for a long period of time could make your pain and stiffness increase.

 If your employer cannot modify your responsibilities to make it easier for you to work in spite of those limitations, you may have to miss considerable time at work – and face the financial challenges that go along with it.
 You can include those lost wages as part of a whiplash injury claim.

 What are the Limits of the Liable Party’s Insurance Policy?

 In most cases, you will not have to seek compensation from the party that caused your accident directly.
 Most of the time, you will seek compensation through that party’s liability insurance.
 For example, if your whiplash injuries occurred in a car accident, you may need to pursue compensation from the liable driver’s auto insurance company.

 If your injuries occurred in a fall, you may pursue compensation from the property insurance company.
 In addition to those key elements, most whiplash claims include compensation for pain and suffering: compensation for the non-financial damages you sustained in the accident.

-For a free legal consultation with a whiplash injury lawyer serving Henderson, call 702-602-HURT
+For a free legal consultation with a catastrophic injury lawyer serving Henderson, call:702-602-HURT

 Who Bears Liability for Whiplash Injuries in Henderson?